Yemen’s sides agree to release 2,900 detainees in war's largest exchange

 Al-Murtada said on X that the deal includes freeing Yemenis along with seven Saudi and 23 Sudanese nationals.

 Yemen has been torn by a civil war since 2014, when the Houthis captured Sanaa and most of the country’s north, forcing out the government.
+A loose regional coalition of powers — including Saudi Arabia and the United Arab Emirates — has backed the internationally recognized government in the south.
 The war, which has stalled over the past years, has killed more than 150,000 people, both fighters and civilians, and created one of the world’s worst humanitarian disasters.

 The U.N. special envoy, Hans Grundberg, said the agreement was a “positive and meaningful step that will hopefully ease the suffering of detainees and their families across Yemen.”